Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Alphington - Fairfield recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Alphington-Fairfield has seen approximately 41 new homes approved annually.
-Between FY21 and FY25, around 206 homes were approved, with an additional 11 approved so far in FY26.
-Over the past five financial years, an average of 1.1 people moved to the area per dwelling built.
+Alphington-Fairfield saw approximately 41 new homes approved annually.
+Between FY21 and FY25206 homes were approved, with 13 more approved in FY26 as of the present time.
+On average, 1.1 people moved to the area per dwelling built over those five years, indicating balanced supply and demand.
 However, this figure has increased to 8.1 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.

-The average construction value for development projects is $513,000, indicating a focus on premium market developments.
-This year, $13.8 million in commercial approvals have been registered, demonstrating steady commercial investment activity.
-Compared to Greater Melbourne, Alphington-Fairfield has had elevated construction activity, with 28.0% more dwellings approved per person over the past five years.
-This has maintained good buyer choice and supported existing property values.
+The average construction value for development projects was $513,000, indicative of a focus on premium market developments.
+This year, there have been $13.8 million in commercial approvals registered, demonstrating steady commercial investment activity.
+Compared to Greater Melbourne, Alphington-Fairfield has seen elevated construction levels, with 28.0% more approvals per person over the past five years, supporting property values and buyer choice.
+However, building activity has slowed recently.

 Frequently Asked Questions - Development